libellux/Libellux-Up-and-Running/docs/ossec/README.md

    ID: 001, Name: client@ubuntu, IP: 192.168.0.2, Active
 ```

-If the agent does not show up make sure that the firewall settings are in place and that correct ports are opened on both environments.
-See the [Firewall settings](#firewall-settings) section for more information.
+If the agent does not appear, make sure that the firewall settings are in place and that correct ports are opened on both environments.
+See the [Firewall settings](#firewall-settings) section for more information

 ## Firewall settings

-Firewall used is UFW (Uncomplicated Firewall) with a default set to deny incoming, allow outgoing traffic and allow port 22 (OpenSSH).
+The firewall being used is UFW (Uncomplicated Firewall).
+It is set by default to deny incoming traffic, allow outgoing traffic and allow port 22 (OpenSSH).
 Read more about UFW [here](https://help.ubuntu.com/community/UFW).

 ::: details UFW Settings
 ```console